304 North Cardinal St.

-You will be greeted with the below screen to configure Nextcloud.
+You will be greeted with the admin account creation page first.

 Create an Admin account by entering the user name and password.
 Click on Storage & database to provide database details for it.

-We can use SQLLite for minimal or development purposes.
+We can use SQLite for minimal or development purposes.
 Please see the below image for reference.

 I am going to select MySQL/MariaDB option because I will be using this Nextcloud instance to store my photo albums.